jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 The **matches regex** operator allows you to create complex pattern matching rules using .NET regular expression syntax.

 !!! important "Important: .NET Syntax Required"
-    SmartPlaylist uses **.NET regex syntax**, not JavaScript-style regex.
+    SmartLists uses **.NET regex syntax**, not JavaScript-style regex.
 Do not use JavaScript-style patterns like `/pattern/flags`.

 **Common Examples:**